sunfounder/home-assistant-addon/pi-config-wizard/README.md

 6. Reboot to take effect.

 > [!WARNING]
-> I2C need to reboot twice to take effect.
+> You may need to reboot twice to take effect.